Care and Use of Animals for Research Teaching or Demonstration

 4.2.2 IACUC Review

-- The IACUC reviews proposals for the care and use of animals in accordance with the Animal Welfare Act and Animal Welfare Act Regulations, the Public Health Service’s Policy on the Human Care and Use of Animals in Research, the Guide for the Care and Use of Animals in Research, the Guide for the Care and Use of Agricultural Animals in Research and Teaching, the American Veterinary Medical Association’s Guidelines on Euthanasia, and other regulatory requirements as identified.
+18.104.22.168 The IACUC shall review proposals for the care and use of animals in accordance with the Animal Welfare Act and Animal Welfare Act Regulations, the Public Health Service’s Policy on the Human Care and Use of Animals in Research, the Guide for the Care and Use of Animals in Research, the Guide for the Care and Use of Agricultural Animals in Research and Teaching, the American Veterinary Medical Association’s Guidelines on Euthanasia, and other regulatory requirements as identified.

 4.2.3 IACUC Inspections